weiserlab/ambuj/cs4222_tutorial1.md

 [5] **Question 5:**  Recently, there has been a growing interest in connecting Internet of Things (IoT) devices through a network of small satellites.
 One example of this is the service offered by [Space X's Swarm](https://swarm.space/).
 Lets put you in the role of a designer building these satellites, if the goal is to transmit small amounts of information from the satellite swarm to IoT devices on the ground.

-Given a distance of 300 km between the satellite and IoT devices, your role is to determine the rest of the parameters for wireless communication.
-What should be the antenna on the IoT device and satellite?
+* What should be the antenna on the IoT device and satellite?
 What would be the ideal gain and type of the transmit and receive antenna?
-What should be the maximum transmit power of the radio on the satellite to support a sufficient link budget?
+* What should be the maximum transmit power of the radio on the satellite to support a sufficient link budget?
 Please note that energy conservation on the satellite should also be considered.
-Finally, what frequency would you want to use for communication?
-Can you estimate maximum communication range?
+* Finally, what frequency would you want to use for communication?
+Can you estimate path loss (Gt, Gr = 6 dBi)?
+Minimum sensitivity of a receiver for transmit power of 30 dBm?